KomodoPlatform/NotaryNodes/season5/candidates/hyper/README.md

-I am creating this proposal to be able to help fund ecosystem projects.
+I am creating this proposal to be able to help fund ecosystem projects and all funds outside costs/sys admin will be directed to this cause.

 #### Regions: North America